DylanAKing/OpenVPN-Installer/README.md

 The default values for the install script require port 1194 be forwarded to the OpenVPN Server System.

+If you have made it to this point and the script exitted showing the status as "active (running)"\
+you are ready to add clients just run the provided management scripts and follow their prompts.

+To add a user:

+    - On the Server run the add-user.sh script, this will send the request to the CA

+    - On the CA run signreq.sh script, this will send the certificate back to the Server

+    - On the Server run the make-config.sh script, this will output the finished profile in ~/client-configs/files

 ## SOURCES

 This script was derived from two tutorials by Jamon Camisso.\